aarprojects/kettle-co-qa-automation/README.md

 Run them with `npm test`.

 ## Manual coverage

-Some things I checked by hand instead of automating: category filtering, search, the favorites toggle, and the out-of-stock "Notify Me" flow.
-All of them work correctly, and none touch money, so there's no real regression risk that would justify a repeatable test.
+Some things I checked by hand instead of automating, since they work correctly, don't touch money, and don't stop anyone from reaching checkout - so there's no real regression risk that would justify a repeatable test:

+• Category filtering, search, the favorites toggle, and the out-of-stock "Notify Me" flow
-I also checked the product image zoom modal - the Zoom In/Out buttons work, though I did find one bug there (see Known issues) - and whether the catalog supports a long-press interaction.
-It doesn't: the page's own viewport tag disables native pinch-zoom across the whole site, and the product tiles don't have a context-menu handler.
+• The product image zoom modal - the Zoom In/Out buttons work, though I did find one bug there (see Known issues)
+• Whether the catalog supports a long-press interaction

-A few more things I went back and verified by hand: removing an applied coupon (the discount and total both revert correctly), that the modal close button actually closes the overlay on its own rather than just happening to close as a side effect of something else, and logout - turns out there's no logout control anywhere in the app, so there's nothing to test there.
+• Removing an applied coupon - the discount and total both revert correctly
+• The modal close button - confirmed it closes the overlay on its own rather than just happening to close as a side effect of something else
+• Logout - turns out there's no logout control anywhere in the app, so there's nothing to test there

 ## Framework